incendia-tech/ethglobal-incendia-auction/frontend/PROOF_SUBMISSION.md

 ## Overview

-The frontend now automatically loads proof data from the `data` folder and submits it to a backend API endpoint, streamlining the user experience for proof-of-burn auctions.
+The frontend automatically loads proof data from the `data` folder and submits it directly via MetaMask, giving users full control over their transactions in proof-of-burn auctions.

 ## How It Works